 The Fuzzball local clock consists of a collection of hardware and software registers, together with a set of algorithms, which implement a logical clock that functions as a disciplined oscillator and synchronizes to an external source.
 Following is a description of its components and manner of operation.
 Note that all arithmetic is two's complement integer and all shifts "<<" and ">>" are arithmetic (sign-fill for right shifts and zero-fill for left shifts).
-Also note that x << n is equivalent to x >> - n.
+Also note that x << n is equivalent to x >> -n.

 The principal components of the local clock are shown in Figure 3, in which the fraction points shown are relative to whole milliseconds.
-The 48-bit clock register and 32-bit prescaler function as a disciplined oscillator which increments in milliseconds relative to midnight at the fraction point.
-The 32-bit clock-adjust register is used to adjust the oscillator phase in gradual steps to avoid discontinuities in the indicated timescale.
+The 48-bit Clock register and 32-bit Prescaler function as a disciplined oscillator which increments in milliseconds relative to midnight at the fraction point.
+The 32-bit Clock-Adjust register is used to adjust the oscillator phase in gradual steps to avoid discontinuities in the indicated timescale.
 Its contents are designated x in the following.
-The 32-bit skew-compensation register is used to trim the oscillator frequency by adding small phase increments at periodic adjustment intervals and can compensate for frequency errors as much as .01% or ± 100 ppm.
+The 32-bit Skew-Compensation register is used to trim the oscillator frequency by adding small phase increments at periodic adjustment intervals and can compensate for frequency errors as much as .01% or ± 100 ppm.
 Its contents are designated y in the following.
-The 16-bit watchdog counter and 32-bit compliance register are used to determine validity, as well as establish the PLL bandwidth and poll interval (see Appendix G).
-The contents of the compliance register are designated z in the following.
-The 32-bit pps-adjust register is used to hold a precision time adjustment when a source of 1-pps pulses is available, while the 8-bit pps counter is used to verify presence of these pulses.
-The two-bit flags register contains the two leap bits described elsewhere (leap).
+The 16-bit Watchdog counter and 32-bit Compliance register are used to determine validity, as well as establish the PLL bandwidth and poll interval (see Appendix G).
+The contents of the Compliance register are designated z in the following.
+The 32-bit PPS-Adjust register is used to hold a precision time adjustment when a source of 1-pps pulses is available, while the 8-bit PPS counter is used to verify presence of these pulses.
+The two-bit Flags register contains the two leap bits described elsewhere (leap).

-All registers except the prescaler register are ordinarily implemented in memory.
-In typical clock interface designs such as the DEC KWV11-C, the prescaler register is implemented as a 16-bit buffered counter driven by a quartz-controlled oscillator at a rate of 1000 Hz.
-A counter overflow is signalled by an interrupt, which results in an increment of the clock register at bit 15.
-The time of day is determined by reading the prescaler register, which does not disturb the counting process, and adding its value to that of the clock register with fraction points aligned as shown and with unimplemented low-order bits set to zero.
+All registers except the Prescaler register are ordinarily implemented in memory.
+In typical clock interface designs such as the DEC KWV11-C, the Prescaler register is implemented as a 16-bit buffered counter driven by a quartz-controlled oscillator at some multiple of 1000 Hz.
+A counter overflow is signalled by an interrupt, which results in an increment of the Clock register at the bit corresponding to the overflow.
+The time of day is determined by reading the Prescaler register, which does not disturb the counting process, and adding its value to that of the Clock register with fraction points aligned as shown and with unimplemented low-order bits set to zero.
 In other interface designs, such as the LSI-11 event-line mechanism, each tick of the clock is signalled by an interrupt at intervals of $16^{-2}/{3}$ ms or 20 ms, depending on interface and mains frequency.
-When this occurs the appropriate increment in fractional milliseconds is added to the clock register.
+When this occurs the appropriate increment in fractional milliseconds is added to the Clock register.